jlangch/venice/README.md

 ## Overview

-Venice is a Lisp dialect born from the need for a safe, sandboxed language that is suitable to serve as a scripting and expression language, to implement scriptable extension points and rules for applications, and to drive standalone applications.
+Venice is a Lisp dialect born from the need for a safe, sandboxed general-purpose and scripting language.
+It shares with Lisp the code-as-data philosophy and a powerful macro system.

+Venice is mainly a functional programming language focusing on immutable, persistent data structures.

 Venice supports macros, tail-recursion, dynamic code loading, multimethods, protocols and many more.
 It comes with excellent Java interoperability, and a